Structures

 The main airframe of the rocket consists of student-built composite tubes.
 We use our own equipment to do wet layups over aluminum mandrels.
 Depending on the application, we typically choose between carbon fiber for its high strength, or glass fibers for when RF transparency is necessary.

-In 2018, we developed a method to increase the range of fiber orientations in our composite layers, thereby optimizing our tubes for the expected loads during flight.
+In previous years, we developed a method to increase the range of fiber orientations in our composite layers, thereby optimizing our tubes for the expected loads during flight.

 Structures also produces tubes for the Alka project team when that competition was being held prior to the COVID 19 Pandemic.
 For more information on this, take a look at our Alka page under our Archive

 In past years, our rocket airframe has been made of 2 continuous body tubes, a nose cone and an aluminum fin can.
 For the 2022 SAC rocket, we switched to a modular design.
-In effect, these will be 3-4ft sections that can be swapped out as desired.
+In effect, these were 3-4ft sections that can be swapped out as desired.
 Radax aluminum couplers joined modules together.
-The 2022 SAC rocket is also a change of pace for the team as we made an 8.5" vehicle instead of the usual 6" vehicle that had been standard for our team for the past 4 years.

 Fin Design & Construction